MaxReinmueller/DoeFlow/README.md

 ## How it works

 * Set a goal
-* Input your estimated income and expenses to get a estimate of how much money is left over everymonth.
+* Input your estimated income and expenses to get a estimate of how much money is left over every month.
 * Use the situation tool to see what you need to do to achieve it.

 ### Getting Started info
 #### Your goal
-* What is your goal
+* What is your goal?
 * is it monthly income goal or a specific amount of savings?
 * How much money do you think you need to achieve it